 Here are a few scenes of note to look for while you watch the film:

 - My favorite scene of the film is when the Princess Pari Banu and her maidens put on feathered garments that allow them to fly to a stream to bathe.
-The graceful movements employed in this scene is like watching a beautiful ballet.
+The graceful movements employed in this scene are like a beautiful animated ballet.
 But the most impressive part of this scene, is the shimmering and realistic silhouette ripples on the surface of the water.
 This scene had me in awe.
-It’s hard to believe that this film was made almost 100 years ago without the help of a computer.
+It’s hard to believe that this film was made decades before computer animated was invented.
 The movement is so detailed and realistic that it had me in complete disbelief.
 You have to see it to believe it.